 Ancient ideas laid the groundwork for later attempts at successful powered helicopter flight and human's persistent quest to conquer the vertical dimension of our atmosphere.
 Moving beyond these early musings, pioneers went on to construct full-scale prototypes of a fixed wing aircraft.

-The influence of Sir George Cayley played a significant role in shaping the first helicopter.
+The influence of Sir George Cayley played a significant role in shaping the first practical helicopter.
 Cayley's notable concepts included the recognition of lift, drag, thrust, and weight forces in helicopter flying.
 He also designed models resembling modern helicopters with a rotating wing providing lift.

 After an explanation of flight principles by Sir George Cayley in 1843, numerous inventors in Europe tried their hand at the dilemma of vertical flight.
 The journey toward modern helicopters saw contributions from visionaries like Louis and Jacques Breguet, who in 1907 made a machine that could hover two feet in the air while tethered to the ground.
 Paul Cornu also made a double-rotor machine that could fly but without steering capabilities that same year.